marionvdw21/FBA_for_drug_target_identification/README.md

 myModel = cobra.io.read_sblm_model('Recon3.xml')
 ```

-- 'expression.txt' : a text file containing the gene names and their associated expression in the cell line of interest cells (log2 read counts)
+- 'expression.txt' : a text file containing the gene names and their associated expression in the cell line of interest cells (log2 read counts).

 - 'minimal_media.txt' : a text file containing the reaction ids of the import and export reactions that are allowed in order to create the desired media.